Download the PHP package automattic/jetpack-wp-build-polyfills without Composer

 Jetpack WP Build Polyfills

-Polyfills for WordPress Core packages not yet available in WordPress < 7.0.
+Polyfills for WordPress Core packages not yet available or complete in older WordPress versions.

 This package conditionally registers @wordpress/* packages as both classic scripts (IIFE) and script modules (ESM) when they are not already provided by Core or Gutenberg.
-It is intended to be used until WordPress 7.1 is released, at which point versions of WordPress < 7.0 will no longer be supported and this package will no longer be needed.
+It is intended to be used while Jetpack supports WordPress versions whose bundled packages are missing or incomplete.
+Revisit this package once Jetpack's minimum supported WordPress version reaches 7.1.

 Problem

 WordPress 7.0 introduces several new packages (@wordpress/boot, @wordpress/route, @wordpress/theme, etc.) that plugins built with @wordpress/build depend on.
-On older WordPress versions, these packages are missing or ship incomplete implementations — for example, wp-private-apis has an allowlist that rejects @wordpress/theme and @wordpress/route, and wp-notices lacks component exports that @wordpress/boot requires.
+On older WordPress versions, these packages are missing or ship incomplete implementations — for example, wp-private-apis has an allowlist that rejects @wordpress/theme, @wordpress/route, and newer dashboard packages, and wp-notices lacks component exports that @wordpress/boot requires.

-This package provides those missing packages so that plugins using @wordpress/build can work on WordPress versions before 7.0.
+This package provides those missing or updated packages so that plugins using @wordpress/build can work across Jetpack's supported WordPress versions.

 What it polyfills